List of skateboarding brands

-There are many skateboarding brands from all around the world.
-There are skateboard companies for almost everything a skateboarder could ask for, from boards to wheels to shoes, and even skateboarding-brand watches and wallets.
+There are many skateboarding brands from around the world, covering boards, wheels, skate shoes, and accessories including skateboarding-brand watches and wallets.

 Most brands sell parts separately.
 A complete skateboard can be made of any brands of the products listed below.

 Decks

 This is a non-exhaustive list of commonly available pro-branded decks, however countless other manufacturers produce unbranded decks.

 Trucks

 The pro truck brands.
 These brands also make signature models for their sponsored skaters.

 Wheels

-Made of polyurethane they attach to trucks.
+Polyurethane wheels attach to skateboard trucks.

 Bearings

 The round metal or ceramic runners which fit inside wheels, used to mount the wheels onto the axle part of a skateboard truck.